- Learn how to stay calm, listen first, and create a safe space for honest conversation.

+When your daughter is pregnant, there are a few steps you can take to ensure what happens next is sensible, focused, and clear-headed.
 Offering your understanding without judgment will be the best way to help her.
 Often, situations like these are challenging.
-You can always contact Lifetime Adoption at 1-800-923-6784 to speak with an Adoption Coordinator and to learn more about how to help her.
+You can always contact Lifetime Adoption at 1-800-923-6784 to speak with an Adoption Coordinator and to learn more about how to help your pregnant daughter.
 Until then, continue reading this guide for practical tips.

 If you’ve ever thought, “Could my daughter be pregnant?”, you probably feel various emotions, including panic, anger, and disappointment.

 Before you say anything you might regret later, consider that your daughter likely feels the same emotions.
-She will be looking for your support and understanding, not a lecture.
+She needs your support and understanding.

-Your daughter is already in a vulnerable situation.
-Whether or not she has decided which pregnancy option is right for her, it’s your job as her parent to support her in any way you can.
-She has been mature enough to get herself into this situation.
+Whether or not she has decided which pregnancy option is right for her, it’s your job as her parent to support your daughter through her unplanned pregnancy in any way you can.
+Your daughter is in a vulnerable situation, but she was mature enough to get there.
 You can help her to see that she is mature enough to face the consequences of her decision, too.

 Tips for Parents